ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>How Koin scales and performs compared to Hilt, using practical benchmarks and insights.</blockquote>

 <h3>4.
-Feature Flags and Modular Development: Ensuring Flexibility in Large Android Projects - <a href="https://medium.com/@ridvanozcan48/feature-flags-and-modular-development-ensuring-flexibility-in-large-android-projects-14e9213c4b2a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create an Android Payload in Just 1 Minute | Ethical Hacking - <a href="https://medium.com/@bjamali/how-to-create-an-android-payload-in-just-1-minute-ethical-hacking-bc109b368909" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rıdvan Özcan`**
+✍️ **posted by `Babar Ali Jamali`**

-<blockquote>When developing a large-scale Android application, it’s crucial to adapt the codebase to changing requirements, quickly test new features…</blockquote>
+<blockquote>In this article, we’ll walk you through a step-by-step guide to creating an Android payload using Kali Linux.
+This technique demonstrates…</blockquote>

 <h3>5.
-Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boredom sends me to Android & Windows, frustration brings me back to Apple - <a href="https://medium.com/macoclock/boredom-sends-me-to-android-windows-frustration-brings-me-back-to-apple-52e2be847328" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joost Klitsie`**
+✍️ **posted by `Mac O’Clock`**

-<blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
-In this article I will show what Kotlin tools actually…</blockquote>
+<blockquote>A look at the reasons for switching between Apple and other devices, and why I always end up back using Apple.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>